Rules & Protocols

 Shipment & Payment

 All lots sold at the Cup of Excellence auction are shipped by sea or air to the winning bidders.
-Terms are payment on receipt of shipping documents.
+Payment upon receipt of shipping documents.

 As soon as the buyers have made payment, the farmers can be paid.
 All of the revenues from the auction remain in the country.
 Farmers receive the majority of the auction proceeds.
 In Rwanda and Burundi the role of the washing stations are also recognised.